tusar-panja/exercise/README.md

 # exercise
-you can use this repo to do some exercise
+you can use this repo to do some exercise.
+This is the example of Forking process.Adding a newline.